uoitsci/pi-labs/content/lab/ssdisplay2.md

 {{%img src="/images/7Segment_SpeedTest.png"%}}

+Note: In this example, the circuit is designed to use the pull-up resistors in the Raspberry Pi's GPIO pins.
+Be sure to configure the GPIO inputs accordingly in your program.

 ## Exercise #1

 Write a program that uses the button to increment the count displayed on the seven segment display.
 The counter will increase if the button is depressed, and remain the same otherwise.